 |Website Menu and FAQs|

-The website menu appears on the left side of the page and is divided into nine topics:
+The website menu appears in the upper section of the screen and is divided into six topics:

 - Market Data